thexerocouk/thexerocouk.github.io/_posts/2025-06-14-hidden-wifi.md

 ## TL;DR

 Hidden SSIDs don’t provide real security—they only hide your network name from the casual observer.
-In this post, we explore how attackers can reveal a hidden SSID by monitoring probe responses and forge beacon frames using Scapy to crack WPA2 passwords using tools like `hcxpcapngtool` and Hashcat.
+In this post, we explore how attackers can reveal a hidden SSID by monitoring probe responses and forge beacon frames using Scapy to crack WPA2 passwords using the password cracking tool Hashcat.
 If you’re relying on “security by obscurity,” it’s time to rethink your wireless defenses.

 ---